chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_11-16_guard_interpreter_attributes.rst

    * - Value
      - Description
    * - ``:bash``
-     - Use to evaluate a string command using the |resource script_bash| resource.
+     - Evaluates a string command using the |resource script_bash| resource.
    * - ``:batch``
-     - Use to evaluate a string command using the |resource batch| resource.
+     - Evaluates a string command using the |resource batch| resource.
    * - ``:csh``
-     - Use to evaluate a string command using the |resource script_csh| resource.
+     - Evaluates a string command using the |resource script_csh| resource.
    * - ``:default``
      - Default.
-Use to execute the default interpreter as identified by the |chef client|.
+Executes the default interpreter as identified by the |chef client|.
    * - ``:perl``
-     - Use to evaluate a string command using the |resource script_perl| resource.
+     - Evaluates a string command using the |resource script_perl| resource.
    * - ``:powershell_script``
-     - Use to evaluate a string command using the |resource powershell_script| resource.
+     - Evaluates a string command using the |resource powershell_script| resource.
    * - ``:python``
-     - Use to evaluate a string command using the |resource script_python| resource.
+     - Evaluates a string command using the |resource script_python| resource.
    * - ``:ruby``
-     - Use to evaluate a string command using the |resource script_ruby| resource.
+     - Evaluates a string command using the |resource script_ruby| resource.